 Guyana is a country in the north of South America that was formerly a British colony.
 It is heavily mixed on ethnic-lines, a vestige of the former British colonial era.
 The nation was given independence in 1955 and became a republic in 1970.
 The country became another proxy battlefield for the Cold War players when they feared Cheddi Jagan and his Peoples Progressive Party were Marxist, which they kind of were.
 In their years in power, they caught support from the Eastern Bloc as well as North Korea.
 Guyana even had its own mass games, which you can read about here.

 Another country that people might be surprised to learn was dragged into the cold war arena.
 From the 1960s to the late ’80s, the Jamaican political scene was dominated by two parties, the Peoples National Party and the Jamaican Labour Party.
 Ironically in this context, the PNP was the left-wing party, whilst the JLP was the right-wing one.
 The PNP won the 1972 and 1976 elections on a democratic socialist platform, but this did not stop the CIA and the Soviets from supplying each side with weapons before each election.
+This made Jamaica for a time one of the most dangerous countries on earth come election time, with a lot having been written about the wests role in so many deaths.
 To this day, leadership bounces back between both parties, with elections being dangerous affairs.